glacier-modding/glaciermodding.org/docs/modding/customcampaigns/campaign_menu.md

 In the root folder for your mod, create a new folder named `content`.
 In that folder create another folder named `chunk0`.

-In the `chunk0` folder, create a file named `storyconfig.JSON.patch.json` and set the contents to this:
+In the `chunk0` folder, create a folder named `Story Config`.
+In that folder create a file named `storyconfig.JSON.patch.json` and set the contents to this:

 ```json
 {